MPIDR Working Paper

 Abstract

 An incomplete understanding of biases affecting the representativeness of genealogies has hindered their full exploitation.
-We report on a series of experiments on synthetic populations designed to assess how different biases in ascendant genealogies can affect the accuracy of demographic estimates.
-Using the SOCSIM microsimulation programme and Swedish fertility and mortality data (1751-2022), we analyse three sources of bias: selection in direct lineages, incomplete reconstruction of family trees, and missing information on subpopulations.
-Comparing demographic measures derived from ‘fully-recorded’ and ‘bias-infused’ synthetic populations, we find that including only direct ancestors leads to underestimating total fertility rate (TFR) (c.a. −39%) before the fertility decline and overestimating life expectancy at birth (e0) (c.a. +42.2%) in the first two centuries.
-However, after including collateral kin, TFR underestimation was reduced to −2.4% and e0 overestimation limited to +1.5%.
-Our study shows that the completeness of family trees is essential for obtaining accurate demographic estimates.
+We report on a series of experiments on synthetic populations assessing how structural biases in ascendant genealogies affect the accuracy of demographic estimates.
+Using the SOCSIM microsimulation programme and Swedish fertility and mortality data (1751–2022), we analyse three biases: lineage survival, limited coverage of collateral kin, and selective omission.
+Comparing demographic measures from ‘fully recorded’ and ‘bias-infused’ synthetic populations, we find that across the period, including only direct ancestors can underestimate total fertility rate (TFR) (≈ −42%) and overestimate life expectancy at birth (e0) (≈ +33%), mainly due to missing infant, child, and some young adult deaths.
+Including direct ancestors’ offspring shifts TFR to overestimation (≈ +21%) while improving mortality estimation across all ages, with e0 overestimation reduced to ≈ +1.8%.
+Our study shows that completeness of family trees is essential for obtaining accurate demographic estimates from genealogies.

 Schlagwörter: genealogy, historical demography, kinship, microsimulation